thibnoel/thibnoel.github.io/index.md

 layout: single
 ---

 Welcome to my research page !
-I'm Thibault Noël, currently working as a PhD candidate on autonomous exploration in unknown environements.
+I'm Thibault Noël, PhD in robotics and currently looking for new opportunities as a robotics R&D engineer.
 Here, you can find [a summary of my research work](/publications/), some technical [blog posts](/posts/) and [more info](/about/) about myself.